 A dedicated server is a computer that is set aside for a specific task, such as hosting a resource-intensive application or website.
 Dedicated servers can take several forms.

 With a dedicated server, the server is a computer that is reserved explicitly on a network for your application or website.

 For many web hosting companies, the standard type of hosting, or at least the lowest priced option, is in the form of cloud hosting.
 When your company chooses a public cloud provider, your application and website may reside on one or many computers and utilize cloud computing.

 In a shared hosting solution, your website or app is vying for resources with an unknown number of other software applications.
 This creates a potential situation listed above where you start to experience slow-down or lag from someone else.
 These additional software applications and websites may use resources that your applications or site needs.

 When speaking about dedicated servers with hosting companies, the service provider sets aside one server (or a single machine) to handle the workload the website or application requires.
-Managed servers give you access to your very own Private Cloud and gives you the flexibility of cloud hosting but with the added security and speed of your own resource center.
+Managed servers give you access to your very own Private Cloud and give you the flexibility of cloud hosting but with the added security and speed of your own resource center.

 In-House or Off-Site Servers?

 In some cases, a dedicated server can be on-site at your place of business.

 There are pluses and minuses to this type of solution.